-Personal Injury Lawyer for Dog Bite Victims in San Diego County, Riverside County and Orange County
+Personal Injury Lawyer for Dog Bite Victims in Carlsbad, San Diego County, and Riverside County

 After seeking medical attention the next thing you should do is talk with an attorney.
 The medical costs of a dog bite can be staggering, but they can pale in comparison to non-financial losses like scarring and emotional trauma from the event